Introduction

 What happens after approval?

 Once approved, the employer will receive a work permit document.
-You’ll need this document to apply for a National Visa (Type D) at the Polish consulate in your home country.
+You’ll need work permit copy to apply for a National Visa (Type D) at the Polish consulate in your home country.

 Make sure to double-check all details on the permit to avoid any future complications.